First-order Methods for Unconstrained Vector Optimization Problems: A Unified Majorization-Minimization Perspective: Numerical Results

 \section{Numerical Results}

 In this section, we present numerical results to demonstrate the performance of Barzilai-Borwein descent methods for VOPs (BBDVO) with polyhedral cones.
 We also compare BBDVO with steepest descent method for VOPs (SDVO) and equiangular direction method \citep{ADN2020} for VOPs (EDVO).
 All numerical experiments were implemented in Python 3.7 and executed on a personal computer with an Intel Core i7-11390H, 3.40 GHz processor, and 16 GB of RAM.
-For all tested algorithms, we used Armijo line search (\ref{armijo}) with $\sigma=10^{-4}$ and $\gamma=0.5$.
-To ensure that the algorithms terminate after a finite number of iterations, for all tested algorithms we used the stopping criterion $\|d(x)\|\leq 10^{-6}$.
-We also set the maximum number of iterations to 500.
-The test algorithms were executed on several test problems, and the problem illustration is given in Table \ref{tab1}.
-The dimensions of variables and objective functions are presented in the second and third columns, respectively. $x_{L}$ and $x_{U}$ represent lower bounds and upper bounds of variables, respectively.
-For each problem, we used the same initial points for different tested algorithms.
-The initial points were randomly selected within the specified lower and upper bounds.
-Dual subproblems of different algorithms were efficiently solved by Frank-Wolfe method.
-The recorded averages from the 200 runs include the number of iterations, the number of function evaluations, and the CPU time.